 Found opposite Johnny Brenda’s on Girard Avenue is Garage, with a seemingly endless supply of cans from nano-, micro- and macro-breweries and a rotating selection of pop-up food vendors inside.
 More beer awaits at Starr Restaurant’s Frankford Hall, modeled after an authentic German beer hall and featuring a menu of pretzels, sausages, schnitzel and more, served alongside a tap list of lagers, Kolsch, and other German ales.
 Neighboring Fette Sau – another Starr Restaurant property – specializes in slow-cooked meats and traditional barbecue.

 Cheers with a pint from Evil Genius at their brewery space along Front Street or grab cans to-go from St. Oner’s along Frankford Avenue – the Fishtown outpost of Ardmore-based Tired Hands Brewing Company.
 Hidden in an alley off of Cecil B. Moore Avenue and distinguished only by a green light when open (openings are announced ahead of time on social media), Fermentary Form specializes in tart, barrel-aged beers, served in bottles to-go or for enjoyment in their small barrel room.
-For locally distilled whiskey and bourbon, head to New Liberty Distillery in Old Kensington, and for local gin and vodka, consider a trip to Philadelphia Distilling — both distilleries have bars that allow you to enjoy their signature spirits on-site.
+For locally distilled whiskey and bourbon, head to New Liberty Distillery in Old Kensington, which was named Distillery of the Year for 2022 by the American Distilling Institute (ADI) with the noted annual Bubble Cap Award, which is given to distilleries making contributions to the industry by advancing modernized legislation and making world class spirits.
+For local gin and vodka, consider a trip to Philadelphia Distilling — both distilleries have bars that allow you to enjoy their signature spirits on-site.
 End the day on a sweet note with a scoop of ice cream or an ice cream sandwich from Weckerly’s along Girard Avenue.